 If someone has an idea or a concern, who do they reach out to?

-You can reach out to the Choice Initiative’s Neighborhood Development Planner, Jacqueline Cruset.
+You can reach out to the Choice Initiative’s Neighborhood Development Planner, Jacqueline Crucet.

 Who will be able to afford the new Choice Initiative homes?

 Choice Initiative funding will help build 185 new apartment homes in the Tree Streets.
-Of those 185, 92 will replace existing distressed Section 8 units, 38 will be new affordable workforce units, and 55 will be market rate unrestricted units.
+Of those 185, 92 will replace existing distressed Section 8 units.
+The other 93 units will be a mix of affordable workforce units and market rate units.
 Here’s a little more about how that breaks down.

 This funding will help replace 92 apartments from different sites across the city.
-Those 92 apartments will be affordable based on federal income limits.
-These federal income limits change from year to year and depend on the funding source used to build and manage the development.
-When income limits are available, we will publish the information.
+Those 92 apartments will be affordable based on federal rules called federal income limits.
+These federal income limits change each year.
+We use these income limits because of the funding used to build and manage the new buildings and apartments.
+When the federal government updates the income limits, we will publish them.

-Choice funding will also help build 38 new apartments that must be affordable for working families based on federal income limits.
-These federal income limits change from year to year.
-For the most current list of income limits for this kind of housing, you can check this document.
-The income limits will change before the building is built and this is not an accurate number for apartment eligibility purposes.
-These apartments must be affordable for 50 years.
+Choice funding will also help build new apartments that must be affordable for working families based on federal income limits.
+These apartments must be affordable for 50 years because of the kind of funding used to build them.
+Affordability is based on federal income limits, which change each year.
+The most current list of income limits for this kind of housing is here.
+The income limits will change, so these numbers shouldn’t be used to assume you are eligible for an apartment.

-Choice funding will also help build 55 market rate apartments, which means there are no income limits on who can live there.
-While there is no upper income limit, we will require that people are able to afford the unit.
-Our test for that is that at least 40% of their monthly income covers rent to ensure people are not rent-burdened.
+Choice funding will also help build market rate apartments, which means there are no income limits on who can live there.
+While there is no upper income limit, we require that people are able to afford the unit.
+Our test for that is that a tenant spends no more than 40% of their monthly income on rent.

 How will people get into new apartments?
 Who do they speak to?
 When?
 Who will get to live there?